+Interpretation guide

-Check all that apply: Interpretation guide If no explicit indication that the vaccine location has closed, Mass vaccination but the location is no longer documented, continue with sites (e.g., sports No availability code indicating availability (checked) until there is evidence arenas, unused retail Public health of closure or expiration. space, malls, museums, agencies This indicator is meant to be recorded as a running list, recreation centers) Hospitals therefore, capture all vaccine locations from previous week Places of worship Clinics (including with addition of any new sources/availability for any Schools (K-12) urgent care centers and subsequent weeks unless there is evidence of a Colleges/universities dental clinics) site/location closure or your best judgement tells you the Mobile vaccination Nursing homes/longlocation has closed. units/community pop-up term care facilities • If it is clear that a site is a one-time vaccination site or events □ Pharmacies single event pop-up, record this only for the week of the □ Other (free text Grocery stores source indicating the single event. option) (including warehouse • If a location falls under more than one category, select all No information clubs like Costco and applicable location categories.
-For example, if a place of available to determine Sam's Club) worship site is holding a pop-up event, choose both 'places policy/practice in place of worship' and 'community pop-up events for that week.
+- If no explicit indication that the vaccine location has closed, but the location is no longer documented, continue with code indicating availability (checked) until there is evidence of closure or expiration. - This indicator is meant to be recorded as a running list, therefore, capture all vaccine locations from previous week with addition of any new sources/availability for any subsequent weeks unless there is evidence of a site/location closure or your best judgement tells you the location has closed. - If it is clear that a site is a one-time vaccination site or single event pop-up, record this only for the week of the source indicating the single event. - If a location falls under more than one category, select all applicable location categories.
+For example, if a place of worship site is holding a pop-up event, choose both 'places of worship' and 'community pop-up events for that week.